or-temka/shegit/CONTRIBUTING.md

 Thank you for your interest in contributing to our project!
 We welcome new contributors and appreciate your help.

+You can also read this CONTRIBUTING in [Русский](./RESOURCES/CONTRIBUTING/CONTRIBUTING.ru.md).

 ## How to Contribute

 1. **Fork the repository**: